I-Am-Nicholas/rudeymental/README.md

 - Sophie Mclean
 - Albert Yanit

 ## Technologies

 - Ruby(v2.4.0)
 - Rails(v4.2.8)
 - PostgreSQL
 - Capybara
 - Rspec

 ## Configuration

-- $bundle install (to install gems and dependencies from the Gemfile)
+- To install gems and dependencies from the Gemfile

-- Database creation
+$bundle install

-  ????shall we include this: $rails new . -d postgresql -T
+- To create database
-- $rake db:create
+$rails new . -d postgresql -T

-- -or you might need to run
+$rake db:create
-- $rake db:create RAILS_ENV=test
+$rake db:create RAILS_ENV=test
-- $rake db:create RAILS_ENV=development
+$rake db:create RAILS_ENV=development

 - To fill your new database with the necessary 'vocabulary'.
-- $rake db:seed
+$rake db:seed

 ## How to run the test suite

 - $rspec

 ## Struggles
 - Once we deployed to Heroku, our local seeded database didn't upload, had to run $heroku run db:migrate db:seed